torvalds/linux/Documentation/i2c/slave-interface.rst

   'ret': always 0

-Another I2C master wants to read data from us.
+Aanalther I2C master wants to read data from us.
 This event should be sent once our own address and the read bit was detected.
 After returning, the bus driver should transmit the first byte.